LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 :math:`\varepsilon^S` and :math:`\varepsilon^F`, respectively.
 While the
 slow error may be estimated as :math:`\varepsilon^S = \|y_n - \tilde{y}_n\|`,
 non-intrusive approaches for estimating :math:`\varepsilon^F` are more challenging.
-ARKODE provides two strategies to help provide this estimate, both of which assume the fast integrator is temporally adaptive and, at each of its :math:`m` steps to reach :math:`t_n`, computes an estimate of the local temporal error, :math:`\varepsilon^F_{n,m}`.
+ARKODE provides several strategies to help provide this estimate, all of which assume the fast integrator is temporally adaptive and, at each of its :math:`m` steps to reach :math:`t_n`, computes an estimate of the local temporal error, :math:`\varepsilon^F_{n,m}`.
 In this case, we assume that the